wp-plugins/amr-ical-events-list/readme.txt

 If anyone would like to offer some translations, please do.
 The Code Styling Localisation Plugin is very useful for this.
 PLease send me the .po files for your language.

 == Changelog ==
+= Version 3.9.1 =
+*  Fix: removed a debug statemennt that displayed in free version
+*  Fix: default event url should not be mandatory
+*  Fix: for list type using "lists" not table, and when useses a grouping, the html validation failed due to a missing html tag.
+This highlighted some minor things in the html that could be cleaned up - and so they have been.

 = Version 3.9 =
 *  Change: Table body and row html slightly re-organised to more sensible structure
 *  Fix: Cleaned up some hcalendar markup to make it totally valid microformat markup